All Episodes

 So here you have the San Francisco Chronicle editorializing about black flight from the city as an attitudinal problem in the city of San Francisco among the people who live there.

-Now, this is a liberal Mecca, folks.
+Now, this is a liberal mecca, folks.

-San Francisco is a liberal Mecca.
+San Francisco is a liberal mecca.

-They pride themselves on all things liberal.
+They pride themselves on all of all things liberal.

 Diversity, tolerance, open-minded, and yet it's the upwardly mobile black citizens who are fleeing the city in droves.